John Ducker: Background

 Ducker was born in Kingston upon Hull, in northern England, the son of a bus driver, and worked on the docks from the age of 14.
 He migrated to Australia with his family in 1950, and became an ironworker and active in the Federated Ironworkers Association, at that time controlled by the Communist Party of Australia.
+He was originally the minutes secretary in 1952, becoming an organiser from the Sydney branch from 1952-1959.
+He joined the Labor party in 1952.

-Ducker, a convert to Catholicism, was a strong anti-Communist and became a supporter of B.A.
-Santamaria's Industrial Groups, which campaigned successfully to overturn the Communist control of the union.
+Ducker, a convert to Catholicism, was a strong anti-Communist and became a supporter of B. A. Santamaria's Industrial Groups, which campaigned successfully to overturn the Communist control of the union.

 Career

+New South Wales Labor Council

 From 1952, Ducker was an official of the union under the new anti-Communist leader, Laurie Short (a non-Catholic).
-When the Labor Party split in 1955 over the related issues of Communism and the role of Santamaria's "Movement" within the party, Ducker did not follow many other Catholic anti-Communists into the Democratic Labor Party, but remained in the Labor Party, becoming a leading figure in the party's right wing.
-His characteristic North English accent led to him becoming known as "Broovver Dooker" throughout the movement.
+When the Labor Party split in 1955, Ducker did not follow many of his colleagues into the Democratic Labor Party, but remained in the Labor Party, becoming a leading figure in the party's right wing.
+His North English accent led to him becoming known as "bruvver Ducker".

-In 1961, Ducker moved from the Ironworkers to the Labor Council of New South Wales, becoming first an organiser and in 1975 becoming secretary.
+In 1961, Ducker moved from the Ironworkers to become an organiser for the Labor Council of New South Wales, becoming first an organiser and in 1967 becoming assistant secretary.
 In 1972, he was appointed a member of the New South Wales Legislative Council.
 He was also president of the New South Wales Labor Party and vice-president of the Australian Council of Trade Unions.
 In these positions he supported successive New South Wales Labor leaders such as Pat Hills, Neville Wran and Barrie Unsworth (also a Catholic convert).
-In 1973, he was the main organiser of the leadership coup which replaced Hills as leader with Wran, who went on to become Premier of New South Wales for ten years.
+In 1973, he organised Wran's pre-selection for a safe Liberal Assembly Seat, allowing him to defeat Hills months later and become Leader of the party.